underhilllabs/underhilllabs.github.com/_posts/2012-05-11-jekyll-on-nfsn.md

  . ~/.bashrc
 {% endhighlight %}

-and then check that it works with:
+and then test that it works with by running it.

 {% highlight bash %}
 sshnfsn